-'''

-[tracing]

-enable=yes
+[tracing] enable=yes

-'''

-Now when you run a workload, a trace output file will be placed in the $sim_slot<slot$ #> directory on the F1 instance under the name TRACEFILE-C0.
+Now when you run a workload, a trace output file will be placed in the sim_slot<slot #> directory on the F1 instance under the name TRACEFILE0-C0.
+The first 0 in this filename disambiguates between multiple SoCs on one FPGA if you're running in supernode mode and will always be 0 if you're not running in supernode mode.
 The C0 represents core 0 in the simulated SoC.
 If you have multiple cores, each will have its own file (ending in C1, C2, etc).
-To copy all TracerV trace files back to your manager, you can add TRACEFILE to your common_simulation_outputs or simulation_outputs in your workload . json file.
+To copy all TracerV trace files back to your manager, you can add TRACEFILE to your common_simulation_outputs or simulation_outputs in your workload .json file.
 See the Defining Custom Workloads section for more information about these options.